rundeck-plugins/pagerduty-notification/README.md

 ## Installation

+Generate jar file using:

+    ./gradlew build

-Copy the groovy script to the plugins directory:
+Copy the jar file to the plugins directory:

-    cp src/PagerDutyNotification.groovy to $RDECK_BASE/libext
+    cp build/libs/pagerduty-notification-X.Y.Z.jar  to $RDECK_BASE/libext

 and start using it!